sjm-practice/github-battle/README.md

 # github-battle
-A practice application for learning react
+A practice application to learn react.